(Updated May 2017)

 When I became single in the nineties, it suddenly became clear to me that most of the very special people in my life, the logical, creative ones, have been women, and most of them think very little of themselves because they have been abused by men.
 I had spent most of my working life tuning pianos for married women in their homes, and somehow never realised that such a huge percentage of them were being abused.
 Some surveys suggest that as many as 1 in 4 women have suffered abuse.
 Suddenly, in the nineties, I was looking for a partner, and if I was allowed to get to know women that I thought were special, I would hear their accounts of the most dreadful verbal abuse, beatings, broken teeth, rape, or even torture, so it is no surprise that most of those women were incapable of trusting me enough to enter into a relationship, simply because I was a man.
 Often, it was alcohol that had fuelled their abuse, and some people seem to think that is an acceptable excuse.
 Who can blame women for lumping me under the heading of "men", although I protested that "I'm not men, I'm just me".

-I don't know if I will ever understand why I am drawn to the same kind of women who attract abusers, but I certainly know beyond any doubt that I had a telepathic link with one of them, she could "call" me whenever she couldn't cope with the abuse, and I would just walk out of the front door without knowing where I was going, I followed what seemed like a silent distress beacon, and carried on walking until I found her.
+I don't know if I will ever understand why I am drawn to the same kind of women who attract abusers, but I certainly know beyond any doubt that I had a telepathic link with one of them, she could "call" me whenever she couldn't cope with the abuse, and I would just walk out of the front door without knowing where I was going, I followed what seemed like a silent distress beacon, and carried on walking until I found her – in a town of ninety thousand people.
 On one occasion, I followed a similar signal into a shop, and was surprised to find another friend who was also in an abusive relationship, so I can only guess that I am somehow tuned in to women who have suffered abuse.
 Sadly, most of these women just seem to keep going back to abusive, controlling men.